124D.52 Adult basic education.

 Subdivision 1.
 Program requirements.
 An adult basic education program is a day or evening program offered by a district that is for people over 16 years of age who do not attend an elementary or secondary school.
 The program offers academic instruction necessary to earn a high school diploma or equivalency certificate.
 Tuition and fees may not be charged to a learner for instruction paid under this section, except for a security deposit to assure return of materials, supplies, and equipment.

 Subd.
-2. Program approval. (a) To receive aid under this section, a district, a consortium of districts, the department of corrections, or a private nonprofit organization must submit an application by June 1 describing the program, on a form provided by the department.
+2. Program approval. (a) To receive aid under this section, a district, a consortium of districts, or a private nonprofit organization must submit an application by June 1 describing the program, on a form provided by the department.
 The program must be approved by the commissioner according to the following criteria:

 (1) how the needs of different levels of learning will be met;

 (2) for continuing programs, an evaluation of results;

 (3) anticipated number and education level of participants;